kristopolous/mansnip/README.md

 Hrmm, well that's a problem.
 It's effectively just a style-sheet.

 "But wait," you say.
-"If I do man -html bash and then wait for the glacially slow groff html post processor I do indeed get links!"
+"If I do `man -html bash` and then wait for the glacially slow groff HTML post-processor I do indeed get links!"

 Yes, the only two semantic concessions given in the man format is `.SH` which is for sections and `.TH` for the title.

-"So there's no surefire easy way to do this, you can only guess?"
+"So there's no surefire easy way to do this then, you can only guess?"

 Uh, yep, lol.